Some workout rules are made to be broken. We reveal the ones you should ignore.

 Only cardio workouts are needed for weight loss

 While cardio workouts will burn more energy than other forms of exercise like strength training, it’s not the only workout you should be doing.
 Lifting weights is recommended as part of your fitness program in order to increase muscle mass, which leads to an increase in the amount of energy burnt when you’re not exercising.
 In other words, strength training helps you lose weight by boosting your metabolism.
 So, for the best weight loss results you need to include at least 300 minutes of moderate intensity exercise each week (or 150 minutes of vigorous intensity) and at least two strength-training sessions.
+If you are only aiming to lose weight then you can just eat healthily but if you’re also looking to build muscle then you can buy the products at bulk supplements to help you on your journey.

 Push yourself to the max in every workout